jrsharp/jrsharp.github.io/_posts/2004-05-17-no-tie-fighter.markdown

 categories: []
 tags: []
 comments: []
+layout: page
 ---
-<p>Tie Fighter, one of the only older DOS games I own, apparently doesn't work using dosemu or dosbox.
+Tie Fighter, one of the only older DOS games I own, apparently doesn't work using dosemu or dosbox.
 I was able to get the installer to run and install the game onto the dosemu hard drive image, but I had no luck getting it to run properly.
-Oh well, there are plenty of other games to play. :)</p>
+Oh well, there are plenty of other games to play. :)